JessicaS97/ATM/README.md

 ### Day 2: Login form and its link to Register form

-Work progress: search up user in DB and validate credentials before logging into the system
+Work progress: search up user in DB and validate credentials before logging into the system, randomly generate card number for user with auto increment to store in DB and ensure its uniqueness.

 ## Built with:
 * Java